Igorryba/covid_data/README.md

 # covid_data
-I used data from https://ourworldindata.org/covid-deaths.
+I used data from https://ourworldindata.org/covid-deaths and divided it into 2 smaller datasets.
 Unfortunately I can't upload it here, becasue size is too big.
 I downloaded this data as xlsx file then converted to csv and sql using python.
 Then I did queries save new tables as csv files and converted to xlsx using python.
 So you can see new data that i did from sql in five xlsx files.
 To see this files you have to click on it and download by clicking 'view raw'.